 Celebs Who Secretly Went To Rehab

-The following article includes mention of addiction and mental health.
+The following article includes mention of addiction, mental health, and eating disorders.

 Despite the glitz and glamour, life in Hollywood comes with its own pressures.
 Sometimes, even the strongest of stars fall victim to mental health struggles.
 In 2018, "Keeping Up With the Kardashian" star Kendall Jenner opened up about her struggle with anxiety and how it affected her life.
 "I have such debilitating anxiety because of everything going on that I literally wake up in the middle of the night with full-on panic attacks," she revealed in an interview with Harper's Bazaar.
 How does she deal with the anxiety?
 To Vogue, the supermodel credited "[drinking] tea," reading books, and other simple but helpful activities with helping assuage the pressures of her career.